morulus/resolve-up.bash/README.md

 ## Known limitations and bugs

 - Aliases `..` and `...` doesn't work in the subshell scripts.
-Use `find-outer` and `find-outer -g` instead.
+Use `resolve-up` and `resolve-up -g` instead.
 Any help in solving this problem is welcome.

 ## License